Kim Jong-un’s Wife Ri Sol-Ju: Unknown Facts About The Most Powerful North Korean Woman

 With each passing day, the fear of North Korea’s Kim Jong-un is spreading across Southeast Asia.
 The ongoing missile tests from the Korean peninsula proved that the dictator is not going to keep his foot down and listen to the United Nations or the United States of America.
 With that being considered, many are keen to know about his associates and his family members, especially his wife Ri Sol-Ju.

 Unlike any other president’s wife, there is a little known about Kim Jong-un’s wife Ri Sol-Ju or Lee Seol-Ju.
-Over the years, many foreign media has tried to reveal information about Korean dictator’s inner circle and facts about his wife, who apparently is one of the most powerful women in North Korea at this moment.
+Over the years, many foreign media has tried to reveal information about the Korean dictator’s inner circle and facts about his wife, who apparently is one of the most powerful women in North Korea at this moment.

-Contradictory Life Story Of Ri Sol-Ju:
+Contradictory Life Story Of Ri Sol-Ju

 There are many who stated in the past that Kim Jong-un’s wife belongs from a family that numbers among the Communist elite, others contradicted this and reported that Sol-Ju was born to an average family.
 According to ABC News as retrieved by Yahoo News, Sol-Ju attended the school in the country’s capital city Pyongyang.
-She is said to have studied music especially singing in the Republic of China.
+She is said to have studied music, especially singing in the Republic of China.

 Reportedly, she even traveled to South Korea as part of the country’s cheerleading squad for the Asian Athletics Championship.
-It was reported back in 2005 that at sports convention, she sported a Nike cap for her performance and even danced with the local university students.
+It was reported back in 2005 that at sports conventions, she sported a Nike cap for her performance and even danced with the local university students.

 She reportedly told a South Korean teacher while on the trip, “We want to take classes from the South’s teachers after being reunited as soon as possible.”